LaurentOngaro/UEVaultManager/docs/source/output.rst

 how to fix invalid search result during the grabbing process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The grabbing processing for extras data is using a text based search
+The grabbing processing for extra data is using a text based search
 (partial and case-insensitive).
 By default, only the first result of
 this search is taken as the corresponding asset.
 When the asset name,
 which must be converted to be used as a search keyword, is ambiguous,